I'm Traci Genaw, and I am Tanalyn Cardigans.

 Aside from the dogs, I am a full time Speech Therapist working in the public school system.
 I am blessed to have a job that I adore going to each day.
-I work with Preschool through 6th grade students at this time.
+I work with Kindergarten through 6th grade students at this time.
 I am actively working on attaining my Master's Degree and looking forward to having that challenge accomplished.

 The dogs and I live in Mesa, AZ - just one city block from Apache Junction, AZ.
 We live on a 1/3 acre lot nessled next to a 5 acre bird farm.
 We do not live on a through street and there is no traffic that comes to my house unless visiting me.
 We love it.
 We are surrounded by trees in the front and I am working on slowly landscaping the back yard so that it is a haven for the dogs and myself.

 Summers are hot here, as one might imagine, but winters are the reason I live here.
 I strive to breed during the cooler months of the year, but with multiple intact girls and only so much time in their breeding lives, I must sometimes breed at less than perfect times of the year.
 The house and dogs are kept cool during the summer and they acclimate nicely to whatever weather situation they are faced with.
 The dogs are kept indoors unless they chose to go outside.
 Puppies will never be left outside unattended - regardless of weather conditions or time of year.